FederatedAI/FATE-Flow/python/fate_flow/README.md

 :

 > FATE Flow is a scheduling system that schedules the execution of
-> algorithmic fate_components based on the DSL of the job submitted by the
+> algorithmic components based on the DSL of the job submitted by the
 > user.

 ModuleNotFoundError